Emergency Evacuation Procedure in Childcare

 Know your legal obligations

-When creating any emergency plan, be sure to consider Australian and state-wide regulations and codes.
+When creating any childcare emergency plan, be sure to consider Australian and state-wide regulations and codes.
 In Australia, it’s the legal responsibility of the PCBU (Persons Conducting Business or Undertakings) to ensure that all people on the premises are carefully accounted for in an emergency.
 You can learn more about Australia’s building fire safety requirements here.

-Clear priorities, policies and procedures
+Clear priorities, policies and procedures in your childcare facility

 To maintain effectiveness, your childcare centre’s emergency policies and procedures should be carefully outlined, strictly enforced, regularly monitored and constantly reviewed.
 Your emergency plan must include clear instructions that nominated educators and supervising staff must follow in each kind of emergency.
 It must also include the locations of fire equipment, all evacuation and meeting points.
 Not only is it important to have a strong plan in place, evacuation diagrams must also be highly accessible – displayed in clear and visible positions.